Animals' Rights: Considered in Relation to Social Progress

-Animals' Rights: Considered in Relation to Social Progress is an 1892 book by British writer and social reformer Henry S. Salt.
-He argues that animals, as sentient beings, deserve moral and legal rights based on justice, and critiques various forms of animal exploitation as incompatible with ethical social progress.
-It is widely considered to be the first explicit treatment of the concept of animal rights.
+Animals' Rights: Considered in Relation to Social Progress is an 1892 book by the British writer and social reformer Henry S. Salt.
+In it, Salt argues that animals, as sentient beings, should be regarded as having moral and legal rights grounded in justice, and he criticises practices that he considered incompatible with humane conduct.
+The book has often been described as the first explicit treatment of the idea of animal rights.